soffgrupp6/assignment3/README.md

 #### encodeTree
 The plan for refactoring encodeTree is to move out several smaller blocks to helper methods: the bfs for finding all leaf nodes could be written in a separate findLeafNodes() method, and updating parent nodes could be written in a updateParentLabel() method.
 This would also improve readability, since these methods have a clear and distinct functionality and could be broken out without being confusing.
 This would, however, lead to many methods that might only be used few times in the class.

+#### TspDynamicProgrammingIterative
+The plan for refactoring TspDynamicProgrammingIterative is to firstly move the for-loop which creates the memo table from the outgoing edges to a separate function.
+This way we can separate the initialization of the data structure and the operations later performed on it.
+Then the for-loop which minimizes the cost of the tour would also be moved to a separate function, since this would improve readability quite a lot.
+Another thing that would be moved to a separate function is the reconstruction of the TSP path from the memo table, since it is more in the sense of reformatting the end-result memo table than actually solving the problem.
+This way we can separate the problem-solving and the result representation and formatting to make the code more readable and clear.

 ### Carried out refactoring: